8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 How to Choose the Right Ghost Alternative

-Choose Superblog if: You're a business using content marketing for organic growth.
-You want SEO, performance, and lead generation handled automatically, with subdirectory hosting that doesn't cost $199/mo.
+Choose Superblog if: you're a business using content marketing for organic growth.
+You want SEO, performance, and lead generation handled automatically, with subdirectory hosting that doesn't cost $249/mo.
+If you're still comparing platforms broadly rather than specifically leaving Ghost, Best Blogging Platform in 2026 walks through 10 options side by side, and Blog CMS explains what to look for before you commit to any of them.

-Choose WordPress if: You have WordPress expertise, need maximum flexibility, and don't mind the maintenance overhead.
+Choose WordPress if: you have WordPress expertise, need maximum flexibility, and don't mind the maintenance overhead that comes with it.

-Choose Webflow if: You need a complete marketing website with visual design tools, and have resources to maintain it.
+Choose Webflow if: you need a complete marketing website with visual design tools, and have the resources to maintain it.

-Choose Substack if: You're an individual writer who wants to monetize through paid newsletters.
+Choose Substack if: you're an individual writer who wants to monetize through paid newsletters and don't need a business blog.

-Stay on Ghost if: You're building a membership-based publication and the $199/mo subdirectory cost is acceptable for your business.
+Stay on Ghost if: you're building a membership-based publication, paid newsletters are the actual business model, and the $249/mo subdirectory cost is acceptable for what you get in return.

 Migrating from Ghost

 Superblog supports direct imports from Ghost.
-Your posts, images, and content transfer over.
+Posts, images, and content transfer over, and URL slugs stay identical so existing rankings aren't disrupted.
 The process:

 1. Export your Ghost content (Settings > Labs > Export)